Super Easy Lemonade Scones – The Fluffiest Aussie Scones!

 Variations

 Where does one start!
 A simple scone recipe like this one can be made into so many variations with an addition or two.
 Some grated gruyère cheese and bacon would make the most delicious bacon and cheese scones.
 As would a handful of dark chocolate chips to the scone dough for chocolate chip scones.
-Lavender, raisins, lemon zest & poppyseeds, dried fruit (I’m looking at you, blueberries!), or even infusing Earl Grey tea into the cream before adding it to the dry ingredients are all simple ingredients that can easily be added.
+Here are some of my favorite variations to try…

 Step-by-Step Instructions